amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 >
 >This was a big surprise to us.
 We started asking our accomodation if they had a Government water line.
 Often they did and were happy to refill our bottles for us.
 We understand some travellers may be wary.
 Ultimately you must assess the risk for yourself, all we can say is that we drank a lot of Government line water without any issues, including in Trincomalee, Galle and Mirissa.

 Below we share some information about water in Trincomalee and the South Coast, including some Government water line and filtered/mineral water options.
 (Some areas in Sri Lanka rely more heavily on ground water, which we understand varies in quality from place to place.
-We did not happen to drink well water so do not comment further on this).
+We did not happen to drink ground/well water so do not comment further on this here.)

 ### Trincomalee

 [Verified clean water lines][2] are installed at most accomodation and restaurants in the area.
 Ask your accomodation if you can use their Government water line to re-fill your bottle.

 The water tasted good and we had no issues.
-It is important to ask otherwise restaurants/accomodation assume tourists whould rather single-use plastic bottles.
+It is important to ask otherwise restaurants/accomodation tend to assume tourists whould rather single-use plastic bottles.

 Sometimes we find it helps to explain we are trying to use less plastic to avoid leaving plastic pollution behind us when we travel.
 Our hosts have been very responsive to this and happy to accomodate this request!
 But if a host is reluctant or doesnt understand our request, of course we respect that too.